Average Covid-19 cases are the lowest they've been in nearly a year. Vaccines can push them even lower, officials say - KION546

 “There’s still lots of people out there who haven’t come forward and rolled up their sleeves, we need them to do that,” he added.
 “Vaccine in the refrigerator cannot prevent disease.”

-Roughly 47.7% of the US population has received at least one Covid-19 vaccine dose, according to data from the Centers for Disease Control and Prevention.
-About 37.5% of the population is fully vaccinated.
+Roughly 47.9% of the US population has received at least one Covid-19 vaccine dose, according to Centers for Disease Control and Prevention data as of early Wednesday.
+About 37.8% of the population is fully vaccinated.

+The US needs to help mobilize global vaccine production to save millions of lives, said Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Disease.

+“We have a real, real challenge and a mission to get the rest of the world vaccinated,” Fauci said Wednesday at an event hosted by Bowdoin College.

 ‘We must push further’